 What if your celebrity fantasies are ruining your life?

 Does your fantasy of a spicy threesome with David and Victoria Beckham make your real sex life pale in comparison?
-Now that Brangelina is broken up, do you dream or making either of them whole again, to the point that what happened to them is on the verge of happening to you?
+With Brangelina broken up, do you dream or making either of them whole again, to the point that what happened to them is on the verge of happening to you?

 Perhaps you’re more dazzled by the more flagrant allure of porn stars.
 Is your interest in penetrating every hole of Penthouse Pet Layla Sin or your MILF fantasy with Nina Hartley putting a damper on your desire for your real life partner?
 Do you want to play with Isiah Maxwell’s 11 inch joystick so bad that you can’t find joy in what you have?